viviurbano/wddm-120-create-and-read-app/README.md

 - [ ] Develop and add data in page Contact.
 - [ ] Add Bootstrap to have a better layout.
 - [ ] Change Footer, letting data better organized and structured.
+- [ ] Deploy in the app in Heroku (and as consequence, kill the project in Githubpages).

 ## 6️⃣ Commits